Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home this year, Dallas is 5-2 against the spread and 5-2 overall.

-- As 6-point favorites or greater at home, the Cowboys are 3-2 ATS.
+- This season, as 6.5-point favorites or greater at home, the Cowboys are 3-2 ATS.

-- In seven home games this year, Dallas has hit the over five times.
+- In five of seven home games this year, Dallas has hit the over.

-- This season on the road, Arizona is 7-1 against the spread and 7-1 overall.
+- Arizona is 7-1 overall, and 7-1 against the spread, in away games.

-- Away from home, the Cardinals have two wins ATS (2-1) as 6-point underdogs or more.
+- The Cardinals have two wins ATS (2-1) away from home as 6.5-point underdogs or more.

-- Arizona has hit the over in four of eight road games this year.
+- Arizona has hit the over in four of eight road games this season.

 Powered by Data Skrive.